InovaFiscaliza/RF.Fusion/src/mariadb/scripts/DB_INTERCONNECTIONS.md

 # RF.Fusion Database Interconnections

-This document summarizes the practical relationships between the two main project databases:
+This document summarizes the practical relationships between the three main project databases:

 - `BPDATA`
 - `RFDATA`
+- `RFFUSION_SUMMARY`

 It focuses on the tables that are most relevant to `appCataloga` and `webfusion`.